Crawson1987/Data_Course_RAWSON/README.md

 I forgot to add that when you activate conda you need to say base at the end in terminal you just hit enter to move forward
-In RStuido you have to hit command enter to move forward
+In RStuido you have to hit command enter to move forward The notes file on my computer has my R command cheat sheet